lbruun-tutorials/modern-maven-multi/README.md

 The username/password must be your token credentials from OSSRH.
 This is different from the username/password used for logging into the UI.

-Assuming you have created a `settings.xml` file as explained above then you simply need to make such environment variables available to the "mvn deploy" execution.
+Assuming you have created a `settings.xml` file as explained in the "Supplying credentials" section above then you simply need to make such environment variables available to the "mvn deploy" execution.
 Like this:

 ```yaml